|

 Grain Market Highlights

-• To see the updated 30-day percent of normal precipitation map and the 8–14-day precipitation outlook for South America and the U.S., scroll down to the charts/weather section.
+• To see the updated soil moisture percentile map and the 14-day GFS precipitation anomaly outlook for the U.S. scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.